 …Steve had been living in this place as a bachelor for many years before I came along.
 In addition to gardening, he had an interest in motorcycles.
 The house apparently was perfect for re-building his 1968 Harley Davidson Chopper in the living room!
 So glad I missed this.
 The stories this house could tell: from the babies born to the Brunk family who built the home in the 1930’s to a Harley roaring up the front steps in the 1980’s — thank goodness walls can’t talk!

 Cool Flowers: How to Grow and Enjoy Long-Blooming Hardy Annual Flowers Using Cool Weather Techniques by Lisa Mason Ziegler, St. Lynn’s Press 2014

 So, to the front of Cool Flowers it went.
-My editor, Cathy Dees really hit the nail on the head with this decision — my readers do love this story.
+My editor, Cathy Dees really hit the nail on the head with this decision, my readers loved the story.
 I have received more emails and cards about it than any other piece I have written.
-Great move Cathy!

 My life with Steve started in a garden and has continued to grow richer with each passing season.
 He has encouraged me to pursue farming, teaching, writing, and lecturing.
 He is the reason I am doing what I do today.

 His deep-rooted love of eating fresh from the garden and carrying on the traditions of his parents and grandparents has grown into something far greater than a garden.
 It is a way of life for us.

 I love growing and gardening, Steve loves fussing over the equipment and keeping it in tip-top shape.
 This may not sound like an act of love to those that don’t depend on engine-powered tools and a busy farming schedule, but boy, this is a priceless act of love for me!